-After unpacking the instrument mainframe and the two output modules, examine to ensure that they have not been damaged in shipment.
+After unpacking the instrument, examine to ensure that it has not been damaged in shipment.
 Visually inspect all connectors, knobs, liquid crystal displays (LCDs), and the handles.
-Confirm that a power cord and two instrumentation manuals (this manual and the "OP1B Interface Programming Manual") are with the instrument.
+Confirm that a power cord, a GPIB cable, and two instrumentation manuals (this manual and the "OP1B Interface Programming Manual") are with the instrument.
 If the instrument has been damaged, file a claim immediately with the company that transported the instrument.